MicrosoftDocs/learn/learn-pr/azure/design-a-hybrid-network-architecture/includes/4-working-with-hybrid-networks.md

 In this unit, you'll:

-- Gain an understanding of VPN connections
+- Gain an understanding of VPN connections.
-- Touch on ExpressRoute benefits and considerations
+- Touch on ExpressRoute benefits and considerations.
-- Look at a resiliency option for ExpressRoute
+- Look at a resiliency option for ExpressRoute.
 - Consider the merits of hub-spoke network topology.

 ## What is a hybrid network architecture